aryabharat/what-where_for_Coding_Interview/README.md

 Introduction
 =====
 List of all the important links and resources to look before appearing for a Coding Interview/Job.
+These links are used by me during my preparation.
+There might be other links that could fit in so please feel free to contribute.:open_hands:

-Tips before getting a start
+Tips before getting a start :racehorse:
 -----
 - Choose a programming language like C++, Java, Python, etc.
 - Should start with any predefined library for the language like STL in C++ etc.
 - Any projects under your name would be a plus
 - *Practice and Practice*

-Where to Study
+Where to Study :books:
 ======
 - [GeekforGeeks](https://www.geeksforgeeks.org/) Almost every CS topis is covered here.
 - [Code Monk](https://www.hackerearth.com/practice/codemonk/) Topic wise article and pratice questions.